pipbeale/pipbeale.github.io/_posts/2023-3-15-PVAprinting.md

 ![name](/images/PVAtestsilicone.png)

 The instructions say to apply one layer and wait 40 mins before applying the next layer.
 So mostly they have two layers.
 The working time is 3 hours so I set them aside to cure overnight.

+In the end my layers were not thick enough so I will need to apply more coats of silicone.
+I Will also try applying it by dipping the object in rather than painting for a more even distribution.

 ![name](/images/PVAtestsiliconegroup.png)

 ## Dissolving the PVA

-## Inflating the tubes
+I used a magnetic stirer with a heating element that we made in another week of the Biohack Academy to speed up the dissolving process.
+Regardless it was rather slow.
+The low surface area in contact with the water meant that by the end of the day it has only just started to get slimey on the end.
+Hower there a number of options to try to speed up the process including reducing the infill of the 3d print or changing the pattern of the infill so that the water can penetrate more easily.

+After the weekend it actually looked awesome!
+But the tube was not patent so it could not be inflated.
+But I really liked how it looked in the water.

 **bold**